SampsonML/DynamicLearningRateLODE/README.md

 ├── LICENSE                        # Apache 2.0
 └── README.md                      # Docs
 ```

-### Path-minimised latent ODEs
-This repository makes use of path-minimised latent ODEs, with the removal of a variational penalty and additions of a curvature-aware distance loss.
-For a standalone implementation of path-minimised latent ODEs see here (https://github.com/SampsonML/path-minimized-latent-odes).

 ### Citation
 If you make use of this code please cite: